Addressing 5 Common Mental Health Myths

 It might surprise you to learn that kids of all ages can have mental health challenges.
-All children have emotions and brains, so—just like adults—they have mental wellness too.
+All children have emotions and brains; therefore, all children have mental health.

 While it is true that parenting can affect some behavior in children, no single factor causes or prevents mental health challenges.
 The environment, genetics, a child’s social influences and parenting all play a part.
 Many factors contribute to mental health, and playing the “blame game” or feeling guilty doesn’t help anyone move forward and heal emotionally.